mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > The Emperor said, “Please tell me, Master, what the monument would look like.”

-This is a very nice person.
-Because the National Teacher wants to build a seamless monument, [the Emperor asks,] “What is a seamless monument?
+[The Emperor] is a very nice person: the National Teacher wants to build a seamless monument, [so he asks,] “What is a seamless monument?
 Would you tell me what kind of seamless monument you would want to have?”

 > The National Teacher was silent for a long time; then he asked, “Do you understand?”
 >